Ask Apply EBP

 1. Interview the teacher, family members, and other team members to understand the child’s participation in daily routines and when challenges typically occur.

 2. Observe emerging skills, needs for support, and participation patterns during those identified daily routines.
-You can incorporate such data collection methods as language sampling, as well as, audio and video recording
+You can incorporate such data collection methods as language sampling and audio recording (for speech), work samples (for occupational therapy), or video recording (for OT, PT, and speech).

 3. Analyze the child’s participation in relation to the teacher’s expectations and peer performance (e.g., whether it aligns, varies slightly, or differs significantly).